tamirc3/HW2QueueService/README.md

 ![image](https://user-images.githubusercontent.com/25264394/172049358-de6a3b31-ad5f-4ad6-ae1f-3472cc53167f.png)

+once hitting the quota limit the app is stopped, the mitigation is to restart / wait a few minutes to regain our quota.

 ## If the system was made for production:
 0. Choosing the right SKU

-As we SAW using the free SKU has its quota limitations, in production we would do capacity planning and according to the expected load we will choose the SKU such that we won't get to a point that the app is stopped due to lack of quota.
+As we saw using the free SKU has its quota limitations, in production we would do capacity planning and according to the expected load we will choose the SKU such that we won't get to a point that the app is stopped due to lack of quota and has sufficent amount of connections.

 1.Security